ZachHandley/AppwriteUtils/packages/appwrite-utils-cli/README.md

 - Syncing configuration
 - Better file format for config (potentially)
 - Separation of collections and import configuration from main config

+### Changelog

+- 0.0.5: Added `setFieldFromOtherCollectionDocuments` to set an array of ID's for instance from another collection as a `postImportAction`